ia/hwkb/faq_la.md

 ## DSLogic Plus firmware

 - if there is a message like `TBA` then firmware is missing
-- download files and rename them:
+- download fpga/bin & fx2/fw files
-  - TBA
 - place files to `sigrok` location (TBA)